brftherese/ircAndroid/README.md

 # IRC Android Client

-> Offline-first IRC for Android with Jetpack Compose, Room scrollback, and feature parity goals inspired by The Lounge.
+> Offline-first (history, highlights, and settings remain available without a live connection) IRC for Android with Jetpack Compose, Room scrollback, and feature parity goals inspired by The Lounge.

 ## About